 Perhaps there is no greater market cue than the demise of Pioneer’s flat-panel division in 2009.
 The singular focus of the legendary Kuro project, which gestated both objectively and subjectively the best consumer-grade display devices by a wide margin, was to produce the deepest black levels of any display to date; everything else was subordinate.
 The Kuro plasma panels would undoubtedly be considered bare-bones by today’s standards, with no “smart TV” support and limited A/V inputs.
 Yet Pioneer believed that the quality of the on-screen image would be paramount in consumer’s purchasing minds.
 It wasn’t, and the Kuro’s relatively exorbitant price tag did not find economic favor in the industry, forcing Pioneer to pursue more profitable product segments in lieu of pursuing what they were inarguably the best at.

 Truthfully, there were many peripheral reasons for Pioneer’s departure.
-Poor marketing; an excessively high price point; the fact that typical big-box showrooms were unsuitable for demoing superior image quality.
+Poor marketing; an excessively high price point; the fact that typical big-box showrooms were unsuitable for demoing its superior image quality.
 But the underlying cause is that the majority of the market found other options more than adequate.
 The three years the Kuro line was on the market were the same three years that overall industry sales soared.

 As plasma and LCD sets approach maturity, are there any more meaningful gains to be made?

 If you were to subjectively assess a random sample of today’s big-name flat panels, irrespective of display technology, you’d likely find the differences in contrast, color, grayscale and other picture parameters negligible or only noticeable under precise lighting conditions.
 While for the average consumer it was generally true that most displays were “good enough”, this now seems to be true for all but the most hardcore enthusiasts.
-Now that LCD and plasma performance has converged with regard to nearly every specification, you really can’t go wrong with today’s selection.
+Now that LCD and plasma performance have converged with regard to nearly every specification, you really can’t go wrong with today’s selection.